SimonJackson24/AMSLPR/docs/high_availability.md

 #### Implementation

-1. Set up multiple AMSLPR systems
+1. Set up multiple VisiGate systems
 2. Configure a shared database server
 3. Install and configure a load balancer (e.g., HAProxy or Nginx)
-4. Update the AMSLPR configuration to use the shared database
+4. Update the VisiGate configuration to use the shared database

 ```bash
 # Example HAProxy configuration